Foster a culture of innovation from the ground up.

-Coaching tennis is a teachable art.
+Coaching Design Thinking, like coaching tennis, is a teachable art.
 The goal of coaching is to help athletes practice the basics and improve their game.
 A good coach works at multiple levels: Foundation, Technique, and Play.
 Design Thinking is a bit like tennis - to learn and apply Design Thinking requires mastery at all three levels.
-Further, a good coach can read the “player” and determine what elements from the three levels to engage.
+Furthermore, a good coach can read the “player” and determine what elements from the three levels to engage.
 Because Design Thinking is a team sport, coaches experience significant challenges in bringing teams together and each player up to the same level.
 One player may have a poor racket; another may lack the skill to sustain a practice volley.
-A team volley (shared insight or compelling story) is one measure of the quality of the Design Thinking process.
+A team volley (shared insights or compelling story) is one measure of the quality of the Design Thinking process.

 How can I contact the teaching team?